 Video: Demonstration of Branching Factor concept in LLM generation

-To quantify this concentration, we introduce the Branching Factor (BF)--a token-invariant measure of the effective number of plausible next steps during generation.
-Our empirical analysis reveals two key findings:
+We introduce Branching Factor (BF), a token-invariant measure of the effective number of plausible next steps during generation.
+The camera-ready analysis yields three complementary findings:

 Loading figure...